 In the early hours of a Sunday afternoon in August, 300 or so of us randonneurs in the 5:30PM “G” group left the suburban confines and cheering crowds of St. Quentin-en-Yvelines bound for Brest.
-The nondescript tracts of concrete buildings soon gave way to the rolling terrain of countryside.
+The concrete homes soon gave way to the rolling terrain of countryside.

 Riding 1230km across France within 90 hours (or less, depending on your start time) is a grueling affair.
 But even in my most enervated state, the charm of the rustic French villages never failed to captivate me.

 Today’s rad “Meet Your Maker” ride was hosted by Petaluma-based White Industries, a renowned company that produces hubs, cogs and many other shiny bicycle components right in their own shop.

 This past Sunday, Dennis Stone’s dear family and friends organized a full day’s worth of celebrations to commemorate his life and legacy.

 This ride had it all: the good, bad and the ugly.